Harry S Truman High School (Levittown, Pennsylvania): Drama

 Truman's drama program was led by Louis Volpe for about 45 years until his retirement in June 2013.
 In October 2012, the Bristol Township School Board approved a resolution that would name Truman's auditorium after Volpe.
 After the departure of Volpe, Tracey Gatte assumed the position of director after being assistant director for several years.

 The program chose to pioneer Les Misérables for high school use in 2001.
 They also performed the pilot of the student editions of Rent and Spring Awakening.
-Other Truman productions have included Beauty and the Beast, Aida, Epic Proportions, Godspell, Jesus Christ Superstar, Equus, Found a Peanut, Grease, and most recently performed the first ever highschool production of Kinky Boots.
+Other Truman productions have included Beauty and the Beast, Aida, Epic Proportions, Godspell, Jesus Christ Superstar, Equus, Found a Peanut, Grease, and in 2019, they performed the first ever highschool production of Kinky Boots.

 Author Michael Sokolove wrote the book Drama High, which focuses on the life of Lou Volpe and history of the Truman theater program.
 Drama High was adapted into the 2018 NBC series Rise.